Collective magnetic Higgs excitation in a pyrochlore ruthenate: acknowledgments

-\textbf{Magnetic Susceptibility and Specific Heat.} In Supplementary Fig. S1(a) we show the magnetization curves measured at a magnetic field of 100 Oe in zero-field-cooled and field-cooled mode.
-Because of the small size of individual crystals these measurements were performed on a polycrystalline pellet of Nd$_2$Ru$_2$O$_7$, thereby averaging over random field directions.
-Measurements of the specific heat of a polycrystalline pellet with and without applied magnetic field are shown in Fig. S1(b).
-Both susceptibility and specific heat measurements mark a sharp, well-defined phase transition at the N\'{e}el temperature at 147 K, while lacking any signature for additional transitions around 100 K.
+In Supplementary Figure 1a we show the magnetization curves measured at a magnetic field of 100 Oe in zero-field-cooled and field-cooled mode.
+Due to the small size of individual crystals these measurements were performed on a polycrystalline pellet of Nd$_2$Ru$_2$O$_7$, thereby averaging over random field directions.
+Measurements of the specific heat of a polycrystalline pellet with and without applied magnetic field are shown in Supplementary Figure 1b.
+Both susceptibility and specific heat measurements mark a sharp, well-defined phase transition at the N\'{e}el temperature at 147 K, while lacking any signature for additional transitions around 100 K. We also notice the lack of an additional transition around 25 K. This is in contrast to several previous studies on Nd$_2$Ru$_2$O$_7$ powder samples, and points to the absence of a secondary Nd$_3$RuO$_7$ phase~\cite{gaultois-13, taira-99}.

+Our Raman scattering experiments performed on micrometer-sized Nd$_2$Ru$_2$O$_7$ single crystals with naturally-formed, shiny triangular (111-surface) and rectangular (100-surface) facets can help to further rule out any influence from a secondary 317 phase: The phonon spectra obtained on these samples are entirely consistent with the 227-pyrochlore structure and clearly incompatible with the secondary 317 phase [see Supplementary Figure 2].